A duality theorem for the ic-resurgence of edge ideals

 see \cite[Proposition 3.15]{intclos}.
 The cone ${\rm SC}(I^\vee)$ is called the \textit{Simis cone} of $I^\vee$ \cite{normali}.
 For a discussion on how to find all vertices of a general polyhedron we refer to \cite{avis-fukuda,avis-fukuda1}.

-The algebraic properties and invariants of the ideal $I=I_{d,s}$, generated by all squarefree monomials of $S$ of degree $d$ in $s$ variables, were studied in \cite{adrian-ainv,Waldschmidt-Bocci-etal,Vi4,matrof}.
+The algebraic properties and invariants of the ideal $I=I_{d,s}$, generated by all squarefree monomials of $S$ of degree $d$ in $s$ variables, were studied in \cite{adrian-ainv,Waldschmidt-Bocci-etal,Geramita-Harbourne,Vi4,matrof}.
 This ideal is normal \cite{Vi4} and its Alexander dual $I^\vee$ is equal to $I_{s-d+1,s}$.
-The minimal generators of this ideal correspond to the bases of a matroid of rank $d$.
+The minimal generators of $I$ correspond to the bases of a matroid of rank $d$.
+The statement about resurgence in Theorem~\ref{sq-Veronese} is due originally to Lampa-Baczy\'nska and Malara \cite[Theorem~C]{Lampa-Malara}.
+In a more general form, it appears in a paper by Geramita, Harbourne, Migliore and Nagel \cite[Theorem~4.8]{Geramita-Harbourne}.
 The Waldschmidt constant of $I$ was computed in \cite[Theorem~7.5]{Waldschmidt-Bocci-etal}.
-Using the Rees cones of $I$ and $I^\vee$, we compute the vertices of $\mathcal{Q}(I)$ and $\mathcal{Q}(I^\vee)$ and use our duality formula to compute the ic-resurgence of $I$.
-As a byproduct we recover the formula for $\widehat{\alpha}(I)$ given in \cite{Waldschmidt-Bocci-etal}.
+Using the Rees cones of $I$ and $I^\vee$, we compute the vertices of $\mathcal{Q}(I)$ and $\mathcal{Q}(I^\vee)$ and use Theorem~\ref{duality-ic-resurgence} to recover the formulas for $\rho(I)$ and $\widehat{\alpha}(I)$.

-\textbf{Theorem~\ref{sq-Veronese}.}\textit{ The resurgence and ic-resurgence of $I_{s,d}$ and $I_{s,d}^\vee$ are given by
+\textbf{Theorem~\ref{sq-Veronese}.}\ \cite{Waldschmidt-Bocci-etal,Lampa-Malara}\textit{ The resurgence and ic-resurgence of $I_{s,d}$ and $I_{s,d}^\vee$ are given by

 }

 In Section~\ref{examples-section} we present examples illustrating our results.
 Then in Appendix~\ref{Appendix} we give the procedures for \textit{Macaulay}$2$ \cite{mac2}, that are used in the examples.